 Hi and welcome to my blog.
 My name is Liv, but in the eyes of any medical professional, healthcare assistant, midwife, doctor's surgery receptionist or any other Mum - I'm Oscar's Mum (because once you have a baby, no one cares who you are or what your name is).
-I'm 23 years young and live with my poocano-phobic partner Luke and our two dogs, airhead Kobe and eats-everything Milo (breast pads and nipple shields included - bloody dog!)
+I'm 25 years young and live with my poocano-phobic partner Luke, our adorable and good as gold black lab, Kobe and our (nearly) 2 year old son, Oscar.

 I gave birth via emergency shit-the-bed (not literally) c-section to a beautiful baby boy 5 weeks early on 19th December 2016.
 And before you say it - he did not come early because he 'wanted to be here for Christmas' as you smile sweetly - he was a fetus inside me with no concept of Christian Holidays, save the BS!

 I enjoyed being pregnant so much (except for when I had my head in a toilet) and was lucky enough to enjoy the entire 9 months to myself where I spent my days walking the dogs down the beach, binge watching Netflix and One Born Every Minute, reading every pregnancy and parenting book under the sun, making the worlds biggest baby Pinterest board and researching into the best products that we needed (or I was made to believe we needed!).